trigger-corp/Forge-Documentation/source/modules/gmail.rst

 ``gmail``: Gmail library
 ========================

+.. warning:: The gmail module is considered deprecated and should not be used.
+It will be dropped in future versions of the Forge platform.

 This library makes it easy to create a browser extension to interact with Gmail.
 It is a useful alternative to creating Gmail gadgets.

 The Forge Gmail library allows you to interact with the following elements of the Gmail composition pane: